Primary

 Tuck your knees at the peak of the jump to clear the box cleanly.
 Land softly on the opposite side with bent knees, then turn and jump back over for continuous reps.

-Want Box Jump Over in your program?
+See where Box Jump Over fits in your weekly plan

 Stand facing a box at appropriate height.